THE SOCIAL CONSTRUCTION OF THE MEANING OF NEPTUNE

 On the other hand, astrologers still have to discuss and clarify the displacement of meaning from the Moon to Neptune, while the social sphere in which Neptune operates is still missing a systematic rationalization or explanation.
 It needs to get rid of the naive exclusivism of one specific astrological ideology and include instead all… or better still none of them.
 The Moon and Neptune have to be differentiated from one another, which could be easily done if the collective dimension of Neptune were not so neglected.
 The muddy waters concerning the meaning of Neptune is a mirror of the general situation of the whole of Astrology today as a social practice.

-NOTE: A discussion of the “archetypal” psychological astrology ideology and the problems caused by it in the case of the meaning given to Neptune can be read in the author’s “Archetypal Astrology and Jungianism – A Critical View.”
+NOTE: A discussion of today’s “archetypal” psychological astrology ideology and the problems caused by it in the case of the meaning given to Neptune can be read in the author’s “Archetypal Astrology and Jungianism – A Critical View.”

 Juan Antonio Revilla,